dglaird/afccp/README.md

 This project would not have been possible without the various python libraries used.
 In addition to the widely used libraries: pandas, numpy, matplotlib, etc. I will also mention a couple less popular ones that have been very useful to this project.
 The SDV library allowed me to generate realistic cadet/AFSC problem instances using their conditional-tabular generative adversarial network (CTGAN) module.
 Traditionally used for generating data for a machine learning model, CTGAN was able to generate problem instances for my optimization model to solve: which was a very valuable tool.
 I formulated the optimization model using the library Pyomo, another great python package.
 Pyomo is an easy-to-use optimization library that can solve many different kinds of optimization problems using a variety of commercial and open-source solvers.

 SDV: [https://github.com/sdv-dev/SDV](https://github.com/sdv-dev/SDV)

 CTGAN: [https://github.com/sdv-dev/CTGAN](https://github.com/sdv-dev/CTGAN)

 Pyomo: [https://github.com/Pyomo/pyomo](https://github.com/Pyomo/pyomo)

-## License

-The last section of a high-quality README file is the license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).